Germany, France press Greece to make fast, credible proposals

 "I voted ‘No’ to austerity; I want this torture to end," said Katerina Sarri, 42, a mother of two.

-(Additional reporting by Renee Maltezou, Deepa Babington, Lefteris Karagiorgiannis and Angeliki Koutantou in Athens, Paul Carrel and Andreas Rinke in Berlin, Julien Ponthus in Paris; Writing by Paul Taylor; Editing by Toni Reinhold and Leslie Adler)
+(Additional reporting by Renee Maltezou, Deepa Babington, Lefteris Karagiorgiannis and Angeliki Koutantou in Athens, Paul Carrel and Andreas Rinke in Berlin, Julien Ponthus in Paris; Writing by Paul Taylor; Editing by Giles Elgood, Mark Trevelyan, Toni Reinhold)